 \subsection{The coordinated flight}

 An aircraft in coordinated flight indicates a flight condition without sideslip (e.g., $\beta = 0, \mathbf v_{a_y}^{\mathcal{B}} = 0$) \citep{clancy1975aerodynamics}.
 This flight condition does not restrict the degree-of-freedom of the tail-sitter, which is still able to reach any position in the entire 3-D space.
-Moreover, the coordinated flight is usually preferred over uncoordinated flight \citep{stevens2015aircraft} due to several practical reasons: $\bf 1)$ the coordinated flight condition ideally achieves the maximum aerodynamic efficiency and also minimizes the undesirable aerodynamic moment causing spins. $\bf 2)$ it is naturally required when the navigation sensors (e.g., cameras) mounted on the vehicle nose has a limited FoV. $\bf 3)$ restricting the sideslip angle around zero reduces the efforts for aerodynamic model identification by only requiring the aerodynamic coefficients around $\beta = 0$ (see Fig. \ref{fig_aero_coef}).
+Moreover, the coordinated flight is usually preferred over uncoordinated flight \citep{stevens2015aircraft} for several practical reasons: $\bf 1)$ the coordinated flight condition ideally achieves maximum aerodynamic efficiency and also minimizes undesirable aerodynamic moment that could cause spins. $\bf 2)$ it is naturally required when the navigation sensors (e.g., cameras) mounted on the vehicle's nose have a limited FoV. $\bf 3)$ restricting the sideslip angle around zero reduces the efforts for aerodynamic model identification by only requiring the longitudinal aerodynamic coefficients around $\beta = 0$ (see Fig. \ref{fig_aero_coef}).